HARSHALSSSSS/ForensicVision---Forensic-Face-Sketch-Drawing-and-Recognition/README.md

 2)
    ![Test Image 1](https://github.com/HARSHALSSSSS/ForensicVision---Forensic-Face-Sketch-Drawing-and-Recognition/blob/main/Screenshot%20(78).jpg)

-## 2)  face recognition using the avilable records.  makes Easy for the Crime Branch to detect the Face easily form this tool , Rather than Wasting Time in Searching In the Files and in the record room .
+## 2)  face recognition using the available records.  makes Easy for the Crime Branch to detect the Face easily form this tool , Rather than Wasting Time in Searching In the Files and in the record room .
    ![Test Image 1](https://github.com/HARSHALSSSSS/ForensicVision---Forensic-Face-Sketch-Drawing-and-Recognition/blob/main/Screenshot%20(85).jpg)